MetaMask/mm-docs-v2/snaps/reference/rpc-api.md

 For restricted methods callable by snaps, a snap must request permission to call the method in the [snap manifest file](../how-to/request-permissions.md).
-For restricted methods callable by dapps, a dapp must request permission to call the method using [`wallet_requestPermissions`](../../wallet/reference/rpc-api#wallet_requestpermissions).
+For restricted methods callable by websites, a website must request permission to call the method using [`wallet_requestPermissions`](../../wallet/reference/rpc-api#wallet_requestpermissions).

 ### snap_confirm (deprecated)